FraserCampbell1/BearableTechTest/README.md

 ### Mood entries

-**Aim**: Create the ability to add mood entries and display it's corresponding data based on the ACs below and the designs provided.
+**Aim**: Create the ability to add mood entries and display its corresponding data based on the ACs below and the designs provided.

 Technical Requirements:
 1. React Native
-2. Typescript
+2. TypeScript
 3. Redux (optional) - use what you feel would be the best solution to storing the data
-4. Submit in a non-public github repo (share with https://github.com/robcrossland1 and https://github.com/natbearable)
+4. Submit in a non-public GitHub repo (share with https://github.com/robcrossland1 and https://github.com/natbearable)

 Acceptance Criteria:
 1. On the Home screen create a mood data entry section at the top.
 There is no design provided, it is up to you what ways of entering data it uses.
 No need to get fancy, something simple and easy is best.
-  a.
-It would be great if it looks reasonably consistent with how the Bearable app generally looks.
+    1. It would be great if it looks reasonably consistent with how the Bearable  app generally looks.
-  b.
-The user should be able to add as many entries as they want.
+    2. The user should be able to add as many entries as they want.
-  c.
-Each entry includes a mood assessment from 1 to 5, as well as between 1 and 4 feelings chosen (see on the chart).
+    3. Each entry includes a mood assessment from 1 to 5, as well as between 1 and 4 feelings chosen (see on the chart).
-  d.
-It should not include features like editing entries or removing them.
+    4. It should not include features like editing entries or removing them.
-  e.
-When you restart the app, the list of entries should reset, no persistence is required.
+    5. When you restart the app, the list of entries should reset, no persistence is required.

 2. Create the visualisation under the entry section following the design in [Figma](https://www.figma.com/design/vqCdRs2BwAa5tIUIG1DM3h/Software-Assessment---Bearable-App).
 You should be able to see on the design, the chart’s elements are:
-  a.
-The number of entries that include that feeling (figure on the right)
+    1. The number of entries that include that feeling (figure on the right of the bar)
-  b.
-Bars whose lengths are based on the same figure as above.
+    2. Bars whose lengths are based on the same figure as above.
 The feeling with the most entries uses the entire width of the chart area, the others use proportionally less.
-  c.
-Bars consist of segments that are colored based on mood assessments with that feeling.
+    3. Bars consist of segments that are coloured based on mood assessments with that feeling.
 For instance, in the bar for “frustrated” on the left 5/6 of the length is orange and 1/6 is yellow, because the user has entered 5 mood entries assessed as orange and 1 assessed as yellow, all of which had the “frustrated” feeling selected.
-  d.
-The bars are sorted based on the number of entries with each feeling.
+    4. The bars are sorted based on the number of entries with each feeling.

 ### Bug fixing (Hard)